rethinkdb/rethinkdb-rs/2-query-language/changefeeds/python.md

 Changefeeds are a way for clients to subscribe to changes on a table or a document within that table.
-Any time a document is inserted, updated, or deleted, the client driver will be notified about the change.
+When a document is inserted, updated, or deleted, the client driver will be notified about the change.
 RethinkDB implements changefeeds via the [changes](/api/python/changes) command.